zhangyaoyi/deployment/README.md

 # deployment

-1. install mysql in linux server
+1. Setup MySQL on Ubuntu 16.04